motain/creators-network-docs/source/api.rst

 | To get the OneFootball video ID so that you can reference it in delete operations, take the example below and do the following:

-* Replace ``EXTERNAL_ID`` in the URL with the id of the video in your system that you provided when publishing the article.
+* Replace ``EXTERNAL_ID`` in the URL with the id of the video in your system that you provided when publishing the video.
 This should be encoded if necessary.
 * Replace ``TOKEN`` in the header with your valid authentication token.